Brazil 2014: Guide to Sao Paulo and the Corinthians Arena

 Travelling

 Sao Paulo has a comprehensive metro system, and your trip can be planned here.
-A full copy of the map can be found on the metro website at PDF metro map http://www.metro.sp.gov.br/pdf/mapa-da-rede-metro.pdf.
+A full copy of the sao_paulo_metro_mapmap can be found on the metro website at PDF metro map http://www.metro.sp.gov.br/pdf/mapa-da-rede-metro.pdf.
 For the Corinthians Arena, then you’re advised to catch the Corinthians-Itaquera line 11-Coral from the CPTM system or the Artur Alvim line 3-Red (Metro system)

 Special buses will also run within the city and from the airport, but there is no park and ride scheme for the World Cup.